 When choosing a glucosamine supplement, here are the other ingredients you should make sure are included:

-Chondroitin sulfate is also found naturally in your dog’s body and works together with glucosamine to give them even more mobility and flexibility.
+Chondroitin sulfate is also found naturally in your dog’s body and works together with glucosamine to give them, even more, mobility and flexibility.
 Chondroitin is a cartilage component that promotes water retention (hydration is key for healthy joints) and elasticity needed for mobility.
 It also inhibits cartilage-destroying enzymes that break down cartilage and joint fluid.
 Look for Chondropure® which has a low molecular weight molecule for superior uptake.

-Methylsulfonymethane (or MSM) is a naturally-occurring, easily-absorbed sulfur that is an essential building block for all cell membranes.
+Methylsulfonylmethane (or MSM) is naturally-occurring, easily-absorbed sulfur that is an essential building block for all cell membranes.
 In a nutshell, it is a cell rejuvenator, antioxidant, and joint healer.
 Highly effective at relieving pain and inflammation, it is unfortunately left out of the majority of dog joint supplements.
 TopDog’s joint supplement GlycanAid contains OptiMSM®, which is the only patented, 99.9% pure, premium distilled MSM on the market and is an easy way to provide your dog with this incredible nutrient.

 Vitamin C (Ascorbic Acid)